yeyushengfan258/Win10OS-kde/README.md

-## Tencent KDE Theme
+## We10XOSWT KDE Theme

-Tencent kde is a light clean theme for KDE Plasma desktop.
+We10XOSWT kde is a light clean theme for KDE Plasma desktop.

 In this repository you'll find: